Diabol/delivery-pipeline-plugin/README.md

 Run locally
 ---
+During development you can easily start a local Jenkins instance with the Delivery Pipeline plugin installed based on your current source code revision.
-Requires you to have built the project first using the step mentioned above.
+Build the project using the step mentioned above and run:

     mvn hpi:run